FirelyTeam/firely-docs/docs_simplifier/simplifierWriteConnector.rst

 Helpers
 -------------

-You have access to several variables that will be filled in before your connector script is executed:
+To perform actual FHIR requests, you have access to several methods and variables that will be set by SIMPLIFIER before your connector script is executed:

 fhirServer
 	Wrapper of fhir.js client with a jQuery adapter.
 You will instantiate a new client by providing the base url and you will have